Results from the 2023 local elections are now available

-Do I have to pay the Disabled Facilities Grant back?
+Do I have to pay the grant back?

 No, you will not have to pay back the grant in most cases.
 However, If you own the property and dispose of it by sale, assignment, transfer or otherwise within ten years of completed grant work, we would require repayment under the conditions of the grant.

 In this case, you would have to repay any part of the grant which exceeded £5,000.
 However, we would not demand repayment of more than £10,000.